Container Cost Attribution in Multi-Tenant Clusters

 Tool comparison

-Kubecost: easiest to deploy; pay for advanced features.
+- Kubecost.
+Easiest to deploy; commercial; pay for advanced features and support.

 Negotiating the math